KevinGaudin/blog/en/web/2017/2017-10-29-optimize-images-to-reduce-page-weight-file-formats-tools-and-rwd/2017-10-29-optimize-images-to-reduce-page-weight-file-formats-tools-and-rwd.md

 Choosing the right file format is not enough to ensure that you will serve the optimum image each time.

 Imagine that you are using a 2680-pixel wide image to decorate the background of a site designed for a computer with high-resolution display (<abbr title="Hight Dot Per Inch">HiDPI</abbr>, including Retina™).
-On a mobile device of lower resolution, in 3G, not only will the browser load a lot of unnecessary data but,, the browser will also resize the image with its internal algorithm for the image to fit in the width of the phone screen.
+On a mobile device of lower resolution, in 3G, not only will the browser load a lot of unnecessary data but, the browser will also resize the image with its internal algorithm for the image to fit in the width of the phone screen.
 The final result will be degraded, not to mention the rendering latency...
 Instead, you would rather produce several versions of the original image, in different resolutions and let the browser choose the image to download, depending on its execution context.

 "<strong>Responsive Images</strong>" is a denomination that embodies all the techniques that consist in producing, for the same area of a Web page, several images adapted to the possible contexts of navigation.
 For background and decorative images, you can use CSS media-queries.

-For non-decorative images, the <strong>picture</strong> specification has added ghe attribute <code>srcset</code> to the <code>&lt;img&gt;</code> element in 2014 (yes, three years already!).
+For non-decorative images, the <strong>picture</strong> specification has added the attribute <code>srcset</code> to the <code>&lt;img&gt;</code> element in 2014 (yes, three years already!).
 The <code>srcset</code> is a collection of URLs pointing to multiple versions of the same image, with different resolutions (but still the same width-to-height ratio).
 It gives the browser the responsibility to choose the version of the image to download, depending on the current context.
 Unfortunately, without having downloaded the CSS files from the web page, the browser can not understand the relative space occupied by the image in the window, so the <code>sizes</code> attribute must also be defined.

 If you want to offer, in addition to your optimized image, formats supported by a limited number of browsers (such as WebP) or if you want to manage different width-to-height ratios depending on the context (a matter of artistic direction), you can frame your image with a <code>picture</code> element and several <code>source</code> elements: